Women in positions of power: Traditional roles and stereotypes

 Traditional roles for men and women in most cultures have relegated women to working in the home primarily.
 This traditional role of fostering and nurturing others ensued from various sources, but the results are a decrease in the value of work done by women and a decreased ability to work outside the home.
 This is paired with the societal expectation of the woman to take care of the home and family and with that the lack of male support in the caretaking of the home.
 This all leads to the expectation that women have responsibilities in the home and often plays a part in occupational sexism.

 Other traditional views of women relegate them to certain occupations.
 The view of women as caretakers of the family extends beyond the familial unit to others.
 Women have traditionally been seen as caretakers of both people and other beings and things.
 However, this caretaker occupation has most often been a subordinate one, under the direction of a superior, usually a man.
 The example of the vastly female-dominated nurse occupation, 95% women as of the 2000s, reflects this, as it is the doctors that ultimately are in charge and have the power in the nurse-doctor relationship.

 Traditional stereotypes of women make them out to be much more emotional and irrational than men, and thus, less suited for many important jobs.
-However, it has been found that while there is some basis to the stereotype, it does not hold true universally under statistical scrutiny.
-One survey based in South Africa found that "over 30 per cent ... are of the opinion that women are too emotional to be able to handle high level leadership positions"; evidently, stereotypes persist and still take effect.
+However, it has been found that men and women don't differ in terms of rationality, and only in emotional expression, not actual emotions One survey based in South Africa found that "over 30 per cent ... are of the opinion that women are too emotional to be able to handle high level leadership positions"; evidently, stereotypes persist and still take effect.

 Studies show that "it is common for stereotypical ideas about women's abilities to perform well in leadership positions to inform people's perceptions about women leaders".